 Turkish Kurdish Rebel Groups Dissolve

-BAGHDAD, Iraq (AP) _ The Kurdish guerrilla group that battled the Turkish army for some 15 years announced Tuesday that it was dissolving itself and was planning to form a new group that would likely would pursue Kurdish rights through negotiations.
+BAGHDAD, Iraq (AP) _ The Kurdish guerrilla group that battled the Turkish army for some 15 years announced Tuesday that it was dissolving itself and was planning to form a new group that would likely be pan-Kurdish and would pursue Kurdish rights through negotiations.

-The Kurdistan Workers Party changed its name to the Congress for Freedom and Democracy in Kurdistan, or KADEK, last year and announced a shift in strategy, saying it would peacefully campaign for Kurdish rights.
+The Kurdistan Workers Party or PKK changed its name to the Congress for Freedom and Democracy in Kurdistan or KADEK last year and announced a shift in strategy saying it would peacefully campaign for Kurdish rights.